borisprogrm/go-leaderboard-server/README.md

 * **In-memory**.
 Simplest storage in RAM (per process).
 Only for testing purpose.

+* **Redis**.
+An open-source in-memory storage.

+* **DynamoDB**.
+A fully managed proprietary NoSQL database offered by Amazon.com as part of the Amazon Web Services.
+To create the necessary tables and indexes, use [dynamodb_setup.json](internal/db/dynamodb/dynamodb_setup.json)

 * **MongoDB**.
 A document-oriented NoSQL database product.
 To create the necessary collections and indexes, use script [mongodb_setup.js](internal/db/mongodb/mongodb_setup.js)

-> **NOTE**
-> More DB providers will be added soon...
+* **PostgreSQL**.
+A free and open-source relational database management system.
+To create the necessary tables and indexes, use script [postgresql_setup.sql](internal/db/postgresql/postgresql_setup.sql)

+* **MySQL**.
+An open-source relational database management system.
+To create the necessary tables and indexes, use script [mysql_setup.sql](internal/db/mysql/mysql_setup.sql)

 ## Keywords
-leaderboard, golang, gin, openapi, swagger, swagger ui, swaggo, make, docker, mongodb
+leaderboard, golang, gin, openapi, swagger, swagger ui, swaggo, make, docker, redis, dynamodb, mongodb, postgresql, mysql